aplteam/Tatin/docs/SyntaxReference.md

 Takes a URI of a server (like https://tatin.dev) and returns the delete policy operated by that server.

+Returns one of "None", "Any", "JustBetas":

+* "None" means a package, once published, cannot be deleted
+* "Any" means any package can be deleted
+* "JustBetas" means that only beta versions can be deleted

 ### GetDependencyTree

 ```